Gerseymour/Foodease-server/README.md

 7. Create an environment file to the env template specifications.
 8. Run ````nest start````  from the sever root in order to start up the back-end.
 9. Populate menu database based on the Menu.json in client to the ````/menu```` POST request in postman
-10. App should be fullly functional :star:
+10. App should be fully functional :star:

 ## Features
  - Users can log in and creat an account.